-We will start by understanding your business and technical requirements, evaluating them against UNIMAZE capabilities, and then develop an all-inclusive e-Invoicing solution for your unique needs.
+We'll start by understanding your business and technical requirements, evaluating them against UNIMAZE capabilities, and then we can then develop an all-inclusive e-Invoicing solution for your needs.

-GST e-invoice is a system that allows for the use of digital invoices for goods and services offered by businesses.
+GST e-invoice is a system that allows for digital invoices for goods and services offered by businesses.
 The government generates these invoices at its GST portal.

 The primary reason for creating the GTS electronic invoice system is to eliminate GST evasion by businesses and suppliers.

 The legal requirement for invoicing in Canada 2021 dictates that;

 - The GST/HST and or QST registration number of the supplier.